MVNO for Telecom Operators: Benefits, Market Value & MVNO Billing Platform Guide

 MVNO Market Evolution

 Although the concept of network-less operators is now well established, it is evolving due to market pressures and new technologies.
 Simultaneously, the variety of MVNO business models and styles has not narrowed.
-According to research gate, “Although MVNOs have spread to Asia and North America, Europe has the most MVNOs.”
+According to Research Gate, “Although MVNOs have spread to Asia and North America, Europe has the most MVNOs.”
 MVNOs specialize in niche markets (for example, ‘Migrants’) and are quick to seize new opportunities (e.g., M2M – Machine to Machine).
 MVNO software solution providers that rely on strong distribution and brands, such as supermarket chains, are simply resellers, as are retail divisions of established Telcos that purchase ‘coverage’ from their wholesale division.

 Research by Mordor Intelligence states, “At present, the MVNO market estimates stand at USD 61.9 billion and are expected to swell to USD 91.63 billion by 2026.